Louibens/PP5-Avenue_Louise/README.md

 [View the live project here](https://avenue-louise-d68884ca43c9.herokuapp.com/)

-Avenue Louise is a B2C e-commerce application which sells textile arts and offers workshops.
+Avenue Louise is a B2C e-commerce application which sells textile arts and offers workshops with a strong empahsise on sustainability and our impact on the world around us.
+Avenue Louise is a small Irish business that cares about the materials that go into the products and strives to ensure a zero waste practise.
+Visitors to the Avenue Louise website will be interested to see the hand-crafted products and the workshops that we offer.
 Users can view, search and filter the products on offer, add products to their shopping cart and purchase through a secure single payment.
 Users can view the workshops on offer and complete a form to make further enquiries.
+They can find out more about the business on the About Us page or get in touch using the Contact form.

+Following SEO optimisation, the Web Marketing strategies used by the project are :
+- Organic Social - through Facebook and Instagram.
+- Email - through a newletter subscription managed via Mailchimp.
+- The new website launch will be promoted to users via social media and newsletter to drive traffic to the site.
 ![AmIResponsive](documentation/images/amiresponsive_AL.png)

-The Web Marketing strategies used by the project are :
-- Organic Social - through Facebook and Instagram
-- Email - through a newletter subscription managed via Mailchimp

 The Avenue Louise website is based on the Code Institute Boutique Ado walkthrough example application.